 The Golden Age

-(1615).
-However, the portrait of this effervescent period would not be complete without Jacobs Cats (1577-1660) - who was, in two words, the "Fountain of Holland" -, and Joost van den Vondel - who was born in Cologne in 1587 but died in Amsterdam in 1679 - who has been compared to Molière as much as to Shakespeare for his ascendancy on the Dutch theater.
-Without aiming to be exhaustive, it would also be worthwhile to mention the work of Gysbert Japiks (1603-1666), written in Frisian, which he raised to the rank of a literary language, even though it was completely disavowed at the end of the 16th century.
-Finally, let us conclude as we began, with the birth of a philosopher: that of Baruch Spinoza who, despite his premature death in 1677 in The Hague, at only 44 years of age, is a key figure in his discipline.
-Although he did not dare to publish The Ethics during his lifetime, and this text was simply forbidden when it came out, it remains nonetheless fundamental and inspired thinkers well beyond the borders of the Netherlands and well beyond the 17th century.
+However, the portrait of this effervescent period would not be complete without Jacobs Cats (1577-1660) - who was, in a word, the "Fountain of Holland" - and Joost van den Vondel - who was born in Cologne in 1587 but died in Amsterdam in 1679 - and who has been compared to both Molière and Shakespeare for his influence on Dutch theater.
+Without aiming to be exhaustive, we should also mention the works of Gysbert Japiks (1603-1666), written in Frisian, which he elevated to the status of a literary language despite its complete disavowal at the end of the 16th century.
+Finally, we conclude as we began, with the birth of a philosopher: that of Baruch Spinoza who, despite his premature death in The Hague in 1677 at the age of just 44, is a towering figure in his discipline.
+Although he didn't dare publish The Ethics during his lifetime, and the text was simply banned when it came out, it nonetheless remains fundamental and inspired thinkers far beyond the borders of the Netherlands and well into the 17th century.

 Decline and renewal